 - lane bully - these will be most likely fighting you.
 They will beat you and make you cry (Jayce, Renekton, Pantheon, Gnar, Teemo),

-- Singed - I believe he needs separate category.
+- Singed - I believe he needs a separate category.
 Proxy, running away, and being annoying.
 The most surprising champion, that doesn’t seem to bring anything into the table, but somehow makes a huge difference bringing everything.

-Mid game - steady or strong lane, not very expensive build, winning lane is based mostly on how the laners play and their overall skill.
+Mid game - steady or strong lane, not very expensive build, a winning lane is based mostly on how the laners play and their overall skill.
 Relatively early power spike.
 Prepared for taking turrets and roaming while pushing other objectives.

 Late game champions usually share some assets, which allow them to excel the later the game goes in:

-- they need farm not only for gold, as Nasus needs stacks, Gangplanks needs Silver Serpents etc.,
+- they need farm not only for gold, as Nasus needs stacks, Gangplanks needs Silver Serpents, etc.,

 - insane tower taking (especially the Trinity Force users, like GP, Jax, Fiora),